Recommended

 This is where the platforms diverge most significantly.
 Angi's "Angi Certified" designation requires background checks, license verification, and a minimum review threshold.
 The platform has been doing this for decades and has built real infrastructure around vetting.
 When you hire an Angi Certified professional, there is a meaningful layer of screening between you and the contractor.

-Angi's approach is lighter.
+Thumbtack's approach is lighter.
 They verify the identity of professionals on the platform and provide tools for pros to display their licenses and insurance.
 But the verification is not as deep or as consistent as Angi's certified program.
-Angi is more of an open marketplace — anyone can sign up and start bidding on jobs, and the review system is the primary quality signal.
+Thumbtack is more of an open marketplace — anyone can sign up and start bidding on jobs, and the review system is the primary quality signal.

 Head-to-Head: Coverage